-5. Discuss why wearing more layers of clothing during winter keeps us warmer than wearing just one thick piece of clothing?
+5. Discuss why wearing more layers of clothing during winter keeps us warmer than wearing

 During winter, when we have so many layers of clothing on our body, the air trapped in between two layers of cloth acts as an insulator.
 This is the reason why wearing more layers of clothing keeps our body warm in winter.